STUDENT CO-OP POSITION: Curatorial Assistant with Access Gallery

 11 January to 20 August 2021 (two consecutive semesters, for a total of 32 weeks)

 28 hours per week at a rate of pay of $21.00 per hour

 Working language is English

 The Curatorial Assistant must be available to work Saturdays and occasional evenings.
 Applicants to this position must be currently enrolled in 3rd or 4th year at a university co-op program.
 Students may apply to obtain co-op credit for two concurrent semester-long placements.
 To receive co-op credits, applicants to this position must be enrolled in a compatible co-op program at a college or university in arts administration, art history, media arts, or visual arts.

 The Curatorial Assistant is an important position at this small but vital artist-run centre, reporting directly to the Director/Curator and responsible for assisting with the development and execution of all ongoing artistic programming, as well as the development of a publication.
-In addition to this project, they will work closely with the Project Coordinator, the Board of Directors, visiting curators, and participating artists to coordinate the gallery’s exhibitions.
 This is an opportunity not only to learn about the inner workings of an artist-run centre, but also to do so through the development of an autonomous project with the support of an established organization.

 This position is generously funded by the BC Arts Council Early Career Development Grant.

 THE IDEAL CANDIDATE